BackToTech-Study/FolderSyncDotnet/README.md

 # FolderSyncDotnet
-Folder sync demo in dotnet
+Folder sync demo in dotnet.

 FolderSyncApp is a program that synchronizes files between two directories and can be run from the command-line.
 ## Usage